|

 - CARLITOS:

-Variant of Portuguese/Spanish Carlito, meaning
+Variant spelling of Portuguese/Spanish Carlito, meaning

 - CARLO:

-Italian form of Charles, meaning
+Italian form of Latin Carolus,

 - CARLOMAN:

-German name composed of the name Carl,
+German name composed of the personal name Carl,

-"man," and the element mann
+"man," and the word mann

-"man."
-This name was borne by many
+the man" or "man of man."
+This name was borne by

 royal historical figures, including a son of Charlemagne